la-mk/lamk/README.md

 ## Setup

 ### Installing and updating packages

 Both package.json and the source code are watched by `nodemon` and rerun when needed, so all you need to do is run `npm i <package-name>` locally and that package will be updated in the container as well.

 ## Environment Variables

 In order to be able to run the development environment locally, you need to set the following variables:

 - `GPR_TOKEN` - Github access token with `read:packages` permissions only.
   Don't add any other permissions to the token, as its leakage might become a significant security risk.
 You can generate a github access token [here](https://github.com/settings/tokens).

 ## DNS setup

 - Install `mkcert` to create a local certificate: https://github.com/FiloSottile/mkcert#macos
 - Run `mkcert -install` to install the local CA as trusted
 - Run `mkcert -cert-file cert.pem -key-file key.pem "*.lamk.dev"` to create a certificate, move both to a `./volumes/certs` folder at the project root (it is gitignored, so you need to create one)
-- You need to alias `10.254.254.254` to localhost by running `sudo ifconfig lo0 alias 10.254.254.254`.
+- You need to alias `10.254.254.254` to localhost by running `sudo ifconfig lo0 alias 10.254.254.254` on Mac, or `ifconfig lo:0 10.254.254.254 netmask 250.0.0.0 up` on Ubuntu.
 This is required on every restart of the computer.
 The reason this is used is so that you can use a TLD to refer to your local environment.

 ## Docker Cheatsheet

 - To recreate the containers, you can run `docker-compose up --force-recreate --build -d`
 - Run all the containers `docker-compose up -d`
 - Run a script inside a container `docker exec <container-name> sh -c "npm install <package-name>"`